 The UI for the player is pretty simple, it consists of two main parts: (i) the No Server Found panel with the Request New Server button, and (ii) the Lobby list, that shows the list of servers.

 It's managed by GameyeUIManager class, responsible for triggering the server request using events (see requestServerEvt action on the class) and populating the list of servers with data retrieved from the service (more on this next).
-Also, there is the GameyeUIServerInfoManager class, which represents an item in the server list, populating the UI content and responding to the click on the Join button.

 The core sections of the Game Client are the following classes: